studio1902/statamic-peak-docs/docs/getting-started/welcome.md

   </a>
 </div>

-The Peak branding is done by Jouke Zult from [Merkactivisten](https://merkactivisten.nl).
+The Peak branding is done by Jouke Zult from [Studio Salto](https://studiosalto.nl).
 Thank you so much!